History of the Far North of Scotland Railway Line: Inverness to Dingwall

 Such ideas came to nothing, but in 1859 Sir Alexander Matheson of Ardross promoted a railway that would run directly from Inverness to Invergordon.
-Matheson's tireless work resulted in the Inverness and Ross-shire Railway receiving its authorising Act of Parliament on 3 July 1860; the capital was to be £21,500, and the Inverness and Nairn Railway and the Inverness and Aberdeen Junction Railway were authorised to subscribe £10,000 and £15,000 respectively.
+Matheson's tireless work resulted in the Inverness and Ross-shire Railway receiving its authorising act of Parliament, the Inverness and Ross-shire Railway Act 1860 (23 & 24 Vict. c. cxxxi), on 3 July 1860; the capital was to be £21,500, and the Inverness and Nairn Railway and the Inverness and Aberdeen Junction Railway were authorised to subscribe £10,000 and £15,000 respectively.
 The railway was to be 31 mi in length.
 The construction was pushed forward energetically, with the bridges over the main waterways being quickly completed; the bridge over the Caledonian Canal was a swing bridge with a 40 ft opening span; swing bridges were to be provided if required by the authorities over the River Ness and the Dingwall Canal; in the latter case a cash payment and free improvements to a small harbour bought off the requirement.
 The Beauly River was crossed by a timber bridge at this early stage.